hrvatskibogmars/uc-job/Readme.md

 ##### Description
-Configuration files are baked into container, while logs are exposed on /home/zadatak/logs/
+Configuration files are baked into container, while logs are exposed at /home/zadatak/logs/

 ##### Create a virtual environment:
 ```